Home

 Goodbye, Regency Cottage

-The services offered at Regency Cottage were closed in March 2024, with the leased building no longer deemed fit for purpose.
-The day program was relocated to the existing Resthaven Western Community Services office at Woodville.
+Regency Cottage was closed in March 2024, with the leased building no longer deemed fit for purpose.
+Instead, respite services were relocated to the office at Woodville.